SAP/sap-btp-service-operator/README.md

 **Note**

-The `credentialsRotationPolicy` has no control over the credentials validity.
+The `credentialsRotationPolicy` has no control over the validity of the credentials.
 The content and expiration time of the credentials is determined by the service you're using.

 **Example**